Shopping for a GSM phone to use on Ting? Start here.

 Buying a new Ting-ready device

-If you’re shopping for a device to activate on the Ting on a GSM network, ensure that it supports Ting on a GSM network frequency bands (see below).
+If you’re shopping for a phone to activate on the Ting on a GSM network, ensure that it supports Ting on a GSM network frequency bands (see below).
 Ensure you’re buying an unlocked phone, not one that’s tied to a specific carrier or prepaid service.

 Buying online – Many (research required)